 For example, organic chickens must be fed 100 percent organic feed and no plastic, growth hormones, manure, or poultry slaughter by-products (yes, traditional chicken production allows producers to feed leftover chicken body parts to other chickens).
 This is an improvement over what non-organic chickens are typically fed, but is chiefly intended to make chicken safer to eat rather than improve their lives.

-Further, organic chickens who are treated with antibiotics when sick may no longer be sold as “organic.”
+Organic chickens who are treated with antibiotics when sick may no longer be sold as “organic.”
 This requirement is also designed to make chicken safer to eat, but the consequence is that producers often withhold medication from sick animals in order to maintain their valuable and more profitable “organic” label.
-This means that many organic chickens often suffer without relief when they are sick or injured.
+This act is explicitly listed as prohibited, but that does not mean that it doesn’t happen.
+Because some chicken suppliers may prioritize profit, organic chickens often suffer without relief when they are sick or injured.

 Painful Bodily Mutilations